Lâm Quang Thi: Post-war life

 Lam fled with his family to the United States in May 1975, when South Vietnam fell to the invading North Vietnamese army.
 He lived in Fremont, California.
 Lam earned a French Baccalaureate Degree in Philosophy and an MBA, both from Golden Gate University in San Francisco.
 His son, Andrew Lam, is a writer and a journalist.

 Lam was interviewed about the war in Ken Burns's series The Vietnam War.

 Death

-Lam died from COVID-19 in Fremont, California, on 19 January 2021, aged 88, during the COVID-19 pandemic in California.
+Lâm died from COVID-19 in Fremont, California, on 19 January 2021, aged 88, during the COVID-19 pandemic in California.